pmmp/RakLib/README.md

 # RakLib

-UDP network library that follows the RakNet protocol for PHP
+__UDP network library that follows the RakNet protocol for PHP__

+This library is very lightweight on actual implementation - it provides the bare minimum to get a Minecraft Pocket Edition server functional.
+It only currently provides server functionality, and does not support most RakNet features.

 _This project is not affiliated with Jenkins Software LLC nor RakNet._